Best Rechargeable Work Light UK 2026

 Price: Around £75 body only | Available at: Screwfix, Amazon UK

-Milwaukee’s Portable Area Light is a compact folding light that clips onto M18 batteries and throws out 1,400 lumens in a wide flood pattern.
+Milwaukee’s Area Light is a compact folding light that clips onto M18 batteries and throws out 1,400 lumens in a wide flood pattern.
 The folding design means it packs away neatly in a tool bag, and the integrated stand gives it a solid base when working on flat surfaces.

 Like the DeWalt, it’s really designed for M18 platform users — if you’re already running Milwaukee tools on site, this is the obvious choice.
 The build quality is what you’d expect from Milwaukee: solid, with no flex or wobble that you sometimes get with cheaper units.